ThreeSixtyGiving/standard/documentation/technical/metadata.md

 Find the details of the current version in the <a href="https://github.com/ThreeSixtyGiving/standard/releases" target="_blank" >Releases changelog</a>.

+**Extensions**

+This is a text field that can be used to declare a list of extensions used in the file.
+Each extension is represented by a code, and multiple extensions can be declared by separating them with a semicolon `;` character.

 **Title and Description**

 These are text fields that can be used to provide information about the name of the file and its contents, and provide further contextual information if appropriate.